seanblanchfield/blog/current/_posts/2022-02-23-automating-heating-with-home-assistant.md

 ```
 {% endraw %}

+The state of the above sensor will evaluate to zero if the boiler relay switch is off, or to the value of the `input_number.combi_boiler_power_usage` input helper if the boiler is on.
+Some note on the attributes defined above:

+*   `unit_of_measurement: W` is important.
+According to the docs for the [integration](https://www.home-assistant.io/integrations/integration/) platform, a sensor that measures in units of “W” will be integrated into an energy sensor in units of kWh.
+*   `device_class: power` is important.
+From my testing, this is necessary for the integration platform to produce an output sensor that has the attribute `device_class: energy`, which is necessary for it to work with the Energy Dashboard.
+*   `state_class: measurement`.
+According to the [sensor platform docs](https://developers.home-assistant.io/docs/core/entity/sensor/#available-state-classes) this describes the sensor as measuring a current value (vs a predicted value or an aggregate of some kind), and it is necessary to opt into long-term statistics.
+I haven’t tested if it is strictly necessary for our purposes, but it seems like good practice.

-I then added a new sensor using the “integration” platform to integrate (in the calculus sense of the word) the boiler power over time to get total energy:
+I then added a new sensor using the [integration](https://www.home-assistant.io/integrations/integration/) platform (i.e., the Home Assistant integration called "integration", in the calculus sense of the word) to integrate (as in sum up) the boiler power over time to get total energy:

 ``` yaml
 sensor: